 Group therapy allows clients to let go of fears surrounding sharing of personal experiences.
 Clients will begin to use the group as a way of exploring, identifying, naming, tolerating, and communicating feelings.
 Work on grief and trauma with the counselors will also begin toward the end of the second month, and will become more in depth during the third.

 During the third month, clients will be challenged to confront their trauma, explore it in detail with our qualified counselors, and let go of the pain surrounding it.
 It is during the third month that the most painful experiences will be explored and analyzed by the clients and counselors, both in the 12 step guide during step 4 and 5, and also in group therapy.

 During this period, clients are given more freedom but with more freedom come more responsibilities.
 It is in this period that staff will put more responsibility on senior clients to spend time and watch over junior clients.
 Clients will be encouraged to do volunteer work in the community.
 We will also provide clients with Rec Center passes to enjoy the nearby sports facility, and we will organize group outings for third month clients to enjoy.

 Staff along with counselors work together to evaluate each client individually based on their academic achievements working through the letter assignments, step-work, daily journaling, and handouts.
 They are also evaluated on social interactions, general behavior, daily routine, attendance, and participation in programming.

-After graduation, a client has the opportunity to enter stage two at Miklat if desired (second stage will be ready by summer/fall of 2020) It is recommended that all clients do both stages.
+After graduation, clients have the option of entering stage two at Miklat if desired.
+It is recommended that all clients do both stages.
 It is their choice, but we will try to give them compelling argument to stay.
 Research has shown that the frontal lobe of a stimulant user for example, shows deficits up to six months following last use.
 Clients in early recovery tend to recall the comfort of the substance misuse and yet forget just how bad their lives had become.